Fears and Phobias

 A phobia is an exaggerated fear of what is in reality a tiny or unlikely threat.
-Hypnotherapy is very effective at ending Phobias.
-Stopping Phobias is a standard hypnotherapy treatment.
+Hypnotherapy is very effective at ending Fears and Phobias.
+Clearing phobias is a standard hypnotherapy treatment.
 About ten percent of adults have some form of phobia.
-Most people can clear their phobias after one session.
+Most phobias are ended after one session.

 There are thousands of different phobias.
 Common ones include fear of heights, fear of confined spaces (claustrophobia), fear of being in an open space (agoraphobia).
 Others are fear of spiders, needles, birds, blood, dentists, snakes, fear of the dark... it appears that people can get a phobia about almost anything.
 There have been people with a phobia of the letter 'b', or terrified of open gates, or of rooms painted green.